niki-on-github/longhorn-pvc-samba-share/README.md

 See `./example`.

-## Open Points
+## Limitation

+- **Single Node**: The container is currently designed to run in a single node cluster.
+Multi node cluster could lead to pvc access problems.
-We have different namespaces for our PVC but can only start one pod for the samba port.
+- **Single Namespace**: We have different namespaces for our PVC but can only start one pod for the samba port.
 Maybe we could use the cross namespace data source with Kubernetes `v1.26+`, but this require implementation from longhorn side.
 See also https://kubernetes.io/docs/concepts/storage/persistent-volumes/#cross-namespace-data-sources.
 Currently i only need to share one namespace so no problem for now.